StephanMusgrave/unipop/README.md

 Try unipop
 ===

 Get started with unipop [here].
-You will need to sign up in order to access the full range of unipop's features.
-For now, you may sign in with any email, as long as it contains a '@' sign.
+You will need to sign to access the full range of unipop's features.
+For now, you may sign in with any email, as long as it contains an '@' symbol.

 Key Features
 ===
-There are several core features that make up the backbone of unipop.
-A lot of time was spent debating over the details of each feature, because each detail had implications on the rest of the unipop.
+There are several core features that shape unipop's personality.
+A lot of time was spent debating over the details of each feature, because each detail had implications on the greater application.

 Homepage
 ---